Neutrollized/pulumi-diy-gcs-replication/README.md

 ## Clean-up
-- ensure buckets used are empty
+- ensure the two GCP buckets used are empty
 ```
 pulumi destroy
 ```